People have often asked what we eat on the road.

 On the days when we’re out sight-seeing or running errands around lunchtime, we look for a place that has veggie options like hummus, falafel, veggie burgers, or rice and bean burritos.

 This is the meal where we get a little more creative.
-We brought along our two Instant Pots (6 and 3 quarts) as well as a Crock Pot slow cooker.
-The Instant Pots get used constantly, but we still haven’t used the Crock Pot.
+We brought along our two Instant Pots (6 and 3 quarts),and they get used several times a week.

 Since Andy does most of the work for lunch, I take responsibility for cooking dinner.
 I try to include at least one or two vegetables and a whole grain.
 Occasionally we will use a vegan processed meat substitute, such as the Tofurky Italian Sausage or the Morningstar Farms black bean chipotle burgers.